suerion/AutomatedWorkcarts/README.md

 #### Tunnel triggers

-- Can be placed only in the vanilla train tunnels (usually underground).
+- Can be placed only in the vanilla train tunnels.
 - Automatically replicate at all tunnels of the same type.
 - Enabled via the `EnableTunnelTriggers` -> `*` options.
 - Added with the `aw.addtunneltrigger` or `awt.addt` command.